St. Albert Initiative

 Big Questions at the Intersection of Science and Faith

-- Plenary Talks on Science and Faith, Cosmology and Extraterrestrial Life, and Creation and Evolution
+- Two 25-minute Opening Talks on Science and Faith, and Cosmology and Extraterrestrial Life.

-- ‘Lightning Round’ Talks on crucial topics: God and the Dinosaurs; What is Human Life and When does it Begin?; Is the Universe Made for Life?; Modern Science, the Church, and Galileo; and Overturning the Myths About Science and the Catholic Church
+- A choice of two ‘Lightning Round’ Talks on crucial topics: Is the Universe Made for Life?; God and the Dinosaurs; Earthquakes, their consequences, and Jesuit Seismology; What is Human Life and When does it Begin?; Evolution and Creation: A Catholic Perspective; and Modern Science, the Church and Galileo.

 Karin Öberg is a Professor in the Department of Astronomy at Harvard University (Ph.D.
 Astrophysics 2009, Univ. of Leiden).
 Prof. Öberg does research in astrophysics/astrochemistry, especially the impact of chemistry on planet formation, and the link between planet formation and planet habitability.
 Among other awards she is the recipient of a Simons Fellowship (2020), the AAS Newton Lacy Pierce Prize (2016), the Packard Fellowship (2014), and the Alfred P. Sloan Fellowship (2014).
 She is a member of the Board of Directors of the Society of Catholic Scientists, and is a speaker for the Thomistic Institute.